rkgofiitk/academic-issues.github.io/Topics/talking_about_coaching.md

 still preserve motivations to succeed given adequate opportunities.
 The amount of investment on these aspirants is enormous and entirely borne by their parents.
 Perhaps a few of these aspirants may be supported by their parents to get quality education outside India while the rest who succeed are essentially self-made.
-The whole scenario appears to turn the personal investment of many family into non-creator of wealth even if we include non-tangible gains out of coaching industry. to become professional graduates.
+The whole scenario appears to turn the individual investments of large number of Indian middle class families into non-performing assets even if we include non-tangible gains out of coaching industry.
+The transfer of wealth from personal savings to large number of coaching centers breaks a safety net for survival of middle class families in India. to become professional graduates.
 Some of these aspirants undoubtedly lose motivations, but a few of them still fo
 As such India's academic institutions do not rank so well compared to those in US, China, Singapore or